tronfy/awesome-freedesktop/README.rst

 Description
 -----------

-This is a port of awesome-freedesktop_ to Awesome_ 3.5+.
+This is a port of awesome-freedesktop_ to Awesome_ 4.x.

+**Note**: if you still have to use branch 3.5.x, you can refer to the commit 2c695a9_.
+Be aware that it's no longer supported, so update to 4.x ASAP.

 Since the introduction of Menubar_ as core library for providing Freedesktop.org menu functionalities in Awesome, we can now avoid all the dirty work by just exploiting ``menubar.utils`` functions.